Header

 Definitions

-Definitions, in their most basic form, are collections of key-value pairs that can be used to declare metadata, variables, complex multiple schemas, and key-values within the header of an Internet Object document.
+Definitions, at their core, are collections of key-value pairs used to declare metadata, variables, complex schemas, and other key-value pairs within the header of an Internet Object document.

 ~ pageSize: 1